mapswipe/mapswipe/README.md

 # Main Overview
 In a nutshell, here is how Mapswipe works:
+- Backend:
-- Humanitarian organisations import projects through the importer on mapswipe.org
+- Humanitarian organisations import projects through the importer (Part of the backend)
 - Our backend workers process those imports and place them on firebase in the [/projects reference](https://msf-mapswipe.firebaseio.com/projects.json).
 It imports them into groups that are safe for the user to cache locally on their phone (ideally 200 tiles).
 You can see an example of how that grouping works here: ![Image of grouping](http://i.imgur.com/giQq43i.jpg)
+- Front-end (this repo):
 - The app fetches the projects from the /projects reference in firebase through the javascript SDK and displays them to the user.
 - The user searches those tiles and classifies them.
 The results are then synced back to Firebase.
 - When a user chooses to map an area, he or she is distributed groups of the project.
 On completion, the user then gets badges for the distance they've mapped.